tweag/python-monorepo-example/2017-09-01-free-monads.md

 Finally, we interpret our business logic into a free monad representing all the functionality we need: `Console` and `KeyVal`.
 This takes care of translating our high-level API into the nitty-gritty of which keys are used in our Redis system.
-Structuring the system in this way guarantees that such details are banished from the rest of the code, and there is a single function where these conventions may be changed.
+Structuring the system in this way guarantees that *such details are banished from the rest of the code, and there is a single function where these conventions may be changed*.

 ```haskell
 clubI :: ClubF ~> (Free (Sum ConsoleF KeyValF))